 Width, Not Length

-No, scratch that.
-There's a third extremely teeny weenie possibility--the one the Warren Commission ultimately asked us to believe--the one blindly accepting that Fritz et al somehow overlooked the large brown bag on the floor by their feet, and that few outside a few motorcycle officers noticed the bag before it was discovered by Montgomery, and that, as recounted in the Warren Report, "At the time the bag was found, Lieutenant Day of the Dallas police wrote on it, "Found next to the sixth floor window gun fired from.
+Now, to be clear, there remains an extremely teeny weenie possibility--the one the Warren Commission ultimately asked us to believe--the one blindly accepting that Fritz et al somehow overlooked the large brown bag on the floor by their feet, and that few outside a few motorcycle officers noticed the bag before it was discovered by Montgomery, and that, as recounted in the Warren Report, "At the time the bag was found, Lieutenant Day of the Dallas police wrote on it, "Found next to the sixth floor window gun fired from.
 May have been used to carry gun.
 Lt.
 J. C. Day."

 That the Warren Commission had reason to disbelieve this scenario, but sadly failed to do so, moreover, is further demonstrated by Commission Exhibit 1302.
 This exhibit is a photo of the southeast corner of the sniper's nest, with a dotted line added in by Studebaker purportedly representing the location of the bag when "found."
 Well, no surprise, Studebaker's outline presents the bag as far too small.
 While his outline for the bag is around 18 inches long, very close to the length of the bag in the archives when doubled over (which is consistent with Studebaker's testimony), it is only about 5 inches wide.
 Hmmm...
 5 x 18 = 90 square inches.
 The bag in the archives would be approx. 8.5 x 19 = 161.5 square inches.
-The bag in the press photos would be approx. 10.75 x 19 = 204.25 square inches.
+The bag in the press photos appears to be approx. 10.75 x 19 = 204.25 square inches.
 The box on which Oswald supposedly took a seat was 12 x 18 = 216 square inches.
-In other words, the outline drawn by Studebaker was barely half the size of the bag in the archives, and less than half the size of the bag in the press photos, and completely concealed that the bag, should it have been in the corner as claimed, would be nearly the size of the box so dominating the corner, and would be readily apparent...FREAKIN' OBVIOUS--to anyone even glimpsing at the corner.
+In other words, the outline drawn by Studebaker was barely half the size of the bag in the archives, and less than half the apparent size of the bag in the press photos, and completely concealed that the bag, should it have been in the corner as claimed, would be nearly the size of the box so dominating the corner, and would be readily apparent...FREAKIN' OBVIOUS--to anyone even glimpsing at the corner.

 That Studebaker failed to demonstrate this is presumably no coincidence.
 That the Warren Commission failed to double-check his outline for accuracy, and question those not seeing a bag in the corner how they could have missed something so obvious, is presumably no coincidence.